apache/karaf/README.md

 For an Apache Karaf source distribution, please read [BUILDING.md](https://github.com/apache/karaf/blob/main/BUILDING.md) for instructions on building Apache Karaf.

-For an Apache Karaf binary distribution, please read [RELEASE-NOTES.md](https://github.com/apache/karaf/blob/main/RELEASE-NOTES.md) for installation instructions and list of supported and unsupported features.

 The PDF manual is the right place to find any information about Karaf.

 The [examples](https://github.com/apache/karaf/tree/main/examples) provide a bunch of turnkey minimal applications that you can deploy in Apache Karaf and extend/template as you want.